Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: The Estimate of the dust-to- H i ratio

-The LV components, considered to be the local gas in the solar vicinity, have a metallicity ($\widehat{\zeta}_\mathrm{LV}$) range from 0.6 to 1.5 at 10 per cent of the peak level and the distribution is nearly Gaussian shape with a dispersion of 0.1\,dex (Fig.~\ref{fig:mass_histo_of_zeta}(a)).
-The measurements of metallicity of G dwarfs were made for the local volume within 25\,pc by many authors in the last five decades \citep[e.g.,][]{1996MNRAS.279..447R}.
-These works indicate that the dispersion of metallicity is 0.2 -- 0.3\,dex with a peak at $-0.2$\,dex.
+Fig.~\ref{fig:zeta_distribution}(a) shows the distribution function of $\widehat{\zeta}_{\mathrm{LV}}/\zeta_{\mathrm{soln}}$.
+The ratio is determined in most pixels with a sufficiently high confidence level better than $\sigma(\widehat{\zeta}_{\mathrm{LV}})/ \zeta_{\mathrm{soln}}=0.1$.
+The peak of the distribution is normalised to 1.0 as intended, and a Gaussian function well approximates the distribution.
+The measurements of the metallicity of G dwarfs were made for the local volume within 25\,pc by many authors in the last five decades \citep[e.g.,][]{1996MNRAS.279..447R}.
+These works indicate that the dispersion of metallicity is 0.2--0.3\,dex with a peak at $-0.2$\,dex.
 The dispersion is somewhat larger than the present one.
 Considering the much longer age of G dwarfs, several Gyr, than the dynamical timescale of \ion{H}{i} gas, $\sim $\,Myr, the difference seems reasonable, and the \ion{H}{i} gas in the local volume seems to be well mixed probably by the turbulent motion.